davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-{pivotal-gemfire-name} requires certain properties to be configured.
+VMware GemFire requires certain properties to be configured.
 These properties translate to the appropriate `javax.net.ssl.*` properties required by the JRE to create secure socket connections by using